Fast Non-Episodic Finite-Horizon RL with K-Step Lookahead Thresholding: Experiments

 \section{Experiments}

 We evaluate our proposed algorithms—\textbf{LG1T} (Algorithm~\ref{alg:'name'}), \textbf{LG2T} (Algorithm~\ref{alg:k-step}), and an adaptive variant \textbf{LG1‑2T} (Algorithm~\ref{alg:lg1-2t})—across several environments.
 LG1‑2T gradually increases the lookahead steps during learning, aiming to balance fast initial convergence with long‑term reward maximization.
 Because standard benchmarks for non-episodic finite-horizon settings are scarce, we test our methods in both non-episodic and episodic regimes.
 Our non‑episodic experiments include: (1) 2000 \textbf{synthetic MDPs} with discrete states, (2) \textbf{JumpRiversSwim} \citep{wei2020model} with three different sets of state spaces, (3) \textbf{FrozenLake} \citep{brockman2016openaigym} ($4\times 4$ map).
 We additionally test on an episodic environment with continuous state space, (4) \textbf{AnyTrading} \citep{gym_anytrading}.
 We describe the environment details in Appendix~\ref{paragraph:synthetic}.
 Across all experiments, we set the total horizon length to be $20,000$.
 We set the threshold for LG1T to be 0.3 and LG2T to be 0.9.
 The LG1‑2T algorithm switches from LG1T to LG2T at a specified change time, and we set the change time to 100 for Experiments (1) and (2), 10,000 for Experiment (3), and 30 for Experiment (4).
 An ablation on the choice of threshold is included in Appendix~\ref{appendix:ablation-threshold}.
+We provide a heuristic for adaptively tuning the threshold in Appendix~\ref{appendix:adaptive-threshold} and a heuristic for adaptively choosing the change time for LG1-2T in Appendix~\ref{appendix:adaptive-k}.
 Our methods consistently achieve the highest cumulative reward across these tests.